minrag/minRAG/README.md

 <a href="./README.md">English</a> | <a href="./README.zh-CN.md">简体中文</a>
 ## Introduction
 Minrag is a RAG system that starts from scratch, aiming for ultimate simplicity and power, with no more than 10,000 lines of code, no installation required, and double-click to launch.

 It uses FTS5 to implement BM25 full-text search and Vec for vector search.
-It has implemented components such as DocumentSplitter, OpenAITextEmbedder, VecEmbeddingRetriever, FtsKeywordRetriever, DocumentChunksReranker, PromptBuilder, OpenAIChatMessageMemory, OpenAIChatCompletion, and Pipeline, supporting pipeline settings and extensions.
+It has implemented components such as MarkdownConverter,DocumentSplitter,OpenAIDocumentEmbedder,SQLiteVecDocumentStore,OpenAITextEmbedder,VecEmbeddingRetriever,FtsKeywordRetriever,DocumentChunksReranker,PromptBuilder,OpenAIChatMessageMemory,OpenAIChatCompletion and Pipeline, supporting pipeline settings and extensions.

+The default AI platform is [Gitee AI](https://ai.gitee.com), with 100 free daily call credits.
+- OpenAITextEmbedder uses the bge-m3 model by default.
+- DocumentChunksReranker uses the bge-reranker-v2-m3 model by default.
+- OpenAIChatCompletion uses the Qwen2.5-72B-Instruct model by default.
+All of the above models can be modified within the components.

 ## Development Environment